 Selects which source to be used for the profiling information.
+See also Profiling sources, page 256.
 Choose between:

 Sampling-the instruction count for instruction profiling represents the number of samples for each instruction.

 Trace (calls)-the instruction count for instruction profiling is only as complete as the collected trace data.